Review for "Take the Stairs" by Rory Vaden

 Intro to the Review

-We have all had the experience of enthusiastically starting a new book only to realize that it is not what were expecting.
-The purpose of the following review is not to express my opinion on whether the book is "good" or "bad."
-I expect most of the books I read to be "good," Whether or not it is the right book for you is another question entirely.
-My goal for this and every review I write is to help you decide whether this book would be a good fit for you.
+We have all had that experience of enthusiastically starting a new book only to realize partway through that it's not what we were expecting.
+The purpose of the following review is not to judge whether the book is "good" or "bad."
+The goal is to help you decide whether or not it is a good book for you.

 Does it seem like the content covered in this book aligns with what I was expecting to find?

-Is the main problem addressed in this book similar to my own goal for what I would like to get from reading it?
+Is the main problem addressed in this book similar to my own goal of what I would like to learn from it?

 Is the style and format written in a way that will not hinder my ability to get the most value from this book?

 Am I the intended audience for this book?